 I love Nonfiction November.
 Over the past few years, I have started reading more and more nonfiction, and I have really come to enjoy it.
-So for the month of November 2021, I am going to focus on 4 categories of nonfiction, posting a new blog post each week highlighting some of my favorites.
+For this blog post, I am focusing on memoirs that I have read and loved.

 And as always, please shop local or use my affiliate Bookshop.org links below which support independent bookstores and the production of my podcast.